 - Crowded street fairs or festivals

 Showing negligence in a pedestrian accident for any reason is similar to negligence in an accident with a car.
-The injured plaintiff needs to show another person was negligent in causing an accident.
+The injured plaintiff needs to show another person was negligent in causing an accident, or violated California's pedestrian and crosswalk laws.
 This requires the injured victim to show the following:

 - The defendant owed the pedestrian a duty of care;